Common Airship Myths

 Airships are too slow and cumbersome.

 Compared with airplanes most other forms of transportation are slow, but many people would be surprised to learn that the Hindenburg could achieve a maximum airspeed of nearly 90 miles per hour.
 Today’s blimps can achieve speeds of roughly 60 mph.
-With further development modern rigid airships could likely achieve speeds even faster than the Hindenburg’s and with weather tracking an airship could more easily find tailwinds to achieve even faster ground speeds and improve fuel efficiency.
+With further development modern rigid airships could likely achieve speeds even faster than the Hindenburg’s and with weather tracking an airship could more easily find favorable tailwinds to achieve even faster ground speeds and improve fuel efficiency.

 Old rigid airships were fast considering their size, but they were still quite cumbersome and required hundreds of men to assist with takeoff and landing procedures.
 This could potentially change today with the use of more powerful multi-vectoring propulsion systems along with automation and other modern advancements.